Sankanbi (Parents’ Day) at a Daycare in Japan

 sankanbi (parents day) at a daycare in japan

-In mid-October, I participated in 参観日 (sankanbi) at my daughter’s daycare, which is a chance for parents to find out what a typical day at their child’s daycare is like.
 As Baby A generally loves going to daycare, I was excited to find out what all the hubbub was about.
-Due to COVID-19, Baby A also hadn’t socialized with other children outside of daycare since January of this year, so I was also curious to see how she interacted with her classmates.
+Due to COVID-19, Baby A also hadn’t socialized with other children outside of daycare since January of 2020, so I was also curious to see how she interacted with her classmates.

-I was asked to come with Baby A at 9 AM, which was half-an-hour later than Baby A’s usual drop-off time, and bring a picture book to read.
+I was asked to come with Baby A at 9 AM, which was half an hour later than Baby A’s usual drop-off time, and bring a picture book to read.
 I was flip-flopping between The Very Hungry Caterpillar’s CREEPY-CRAWLY HALLOWEEN and Spooky Boo: A Halloween Adventure but despite the familiarity of The Hungry Caterpillar, I decided to go with Spooky Boo because the book is one of Baby A’s favorites, interactive, and fun to read.

-When Baby A and I arrived, the children from all three classes (Hiyoko [0-1 year class], Usagi [1-2 years], and Panda [2-3 years]) were playing together in the main room.
 Baby A usually toddles off without even looking back lately during drop-off but when she noticed that I wasn’t going anywhere, she started crying and demanding that I hold her.
 She did that as well when my husband and I went to her daycare for a small matsuri (summer festival) a few months back.

 The tannin no sensei (who recently changed as the previous one had quit) asked me to take Baby A to the back where they had a large, low sink with three faucets so she could wash her hands.
 On the way there, the kids were screaming, “Baby Aのママが来た!”
 (Baby A’s mom is here!) and it felt like I was in the middle of a mini-obstacle course as kids from left and right tried to get me to play with them or read them a book.
 It was so cute.
 They also wanted to play with Baby A but she wanted nothing to do with them and clung to me.

-After Baby A washed her hands, the tannin no sensei (Ms. S) went over the schedule for the morning with me and gave me an apron/smock to wear.
-Then with Baby A’s other two Hiyoko classmates in tow, we headed to the Hiyoko room at the back of the daycare.
-The two other toddlers, Baby R and Baby M, sat down on the large play mat as instructed but Baby A wouldn’t listen, instead wandering off to look at the new handmade Halloween decorations hanging from the ceiling (Baby A gonna do what Baby A gonna do).
-I grabbed her and brought her over to the others and when everyone was seated, they did their morning 挨拶 (あいさつ) or greeting.
+When everyone was seated, they did their morning 挨拶 (あいさつ) or greeting.
 I was surprised that all the toddlers, who were between 15-17 months, bowed after Ms. S said “おはようございます” (I had no idea Baby A could do that!)
 Ms. S then did a roll call — Baby R said, “はい!” and raised his hand, Baby M did nothing, and Baby A raised both hands in a banzai pose, which was super cute.

-While Ms. S prepared their morning refreshments, I read Spooky Boo to the toddlers.
-They surprisingly loved it, listening and looking at the pictures intently the entire time, and wanted to play with the book when I was finished reading.
 They also played for a short while with the toys in the room.
 Baby R went for the small wooden cars while Baby A and Baby M played with some handmade toys, specifically plastic containers with a hole in the top so they could put things like short plastic chains and cut-up rubber pipes inside.
 Although she was playing with the chains, Baby M snatched some of the pipes from Baby A’s hands but my daughter didn’t seem to care.

 When their refreshments were ready, Ms. S asked the children to put away the toys and come sit down at the table.
 They all listened, putting everything back and sitting down properly …. except for Baby A (again).
 I asked Ms. S if Baby A didn’t listen to instructions often and she said… yes.
 Oh dear!
 At home, she’ll only listen depending on her mood so I wasn’t surprised.

-I brought Baby A to her chair at the table and she had some trouble sitting down as she kept sticking one of her legs through the back rather than the side (also a common occurrence).
-I helped her sit down and Ms. S put a plastic bib on all of the kids before handing them small cups of milk.
 Seeing Baby A struggle to sit properly on the chair made me realize that we didn’t have one at home, so the next day I went out and got her one from Nishimatsuya, and she mastered sitting down in one night!
 (For those that are curious, this is the kind of chair I got my daughter, except I bought her one with Miffy on it.
 I feel like I’ve seen something similar for 300 yen at Daiso with a Winnie the Pooh design but don’t quote me on it!)

-Baby A usually drinks out of a sippy cup at home so now I knew why they always changed her in the morning at daycare (she goes through three sets of clothes a day!).
-Since I was there, I helped her out a bit so she didn’t spill too much milk on herself and didn’t need a change of clothes in the end.
 The other two kids finished their milk quickly and then started drinking a small amount of mugicha in a paper cup.
 Baby A took her time and I felt so bad that the other kids had to wait for her (I’m very slow at eating and drinking so she must get that from me, oops!).
 Once they were done, Ms. S handed each of them a small piece of paper towel and they wiped their mouths, which Baby A has never done at home.
 I guess she expects us to do everything!
 (We’re trying to get her to be even more independent at home now and I’m not gonna lie, it’s a struggle.)

 Outdoor Play Time